 - How well do our current practices integrate with our development lifecycle?

-Consider conducting a thorough assessment of your current vulnerability management approach.
-Explore how PTaaS and bug bounty programs might complement your existing efforts, and don’t be afraid to start small – many providers offer pilot programs or limited-scope engagements to help you evaluate their effectiveness in your environment.
+When evaluating your current vulnerability management strategy, consider the dynamics of bug bounty vs penetration testing.
+A thorough assessment can reveal how PTaaS and bug bounty programs might complement your existing efforts.
+Don’t hesitate to start small—many providers offer pilot programs or limited-scope engagements to help assess their fit.